kovidgoyal/calibre/manual/snippets.rst

 time in the closing tag, which will simply copy whatever you type in the opening tag.

-Inserting an arbitrary HTML tag with a class attribute
+Inserting an arbitrary HTML tag with a class attribute [<c]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is very similar to the insert arbitrary tag example above, except that it